Leader: Lynne Outhred

-Lynne Outhred, Soo Lee Chen, Jan Wilson, Chris Edwards, Jan Mathieson, Adrienne Kinna, John Maltby, Warwick Blake, Ali Mahmoodian, Colin Helmsted, Steven Sim, Graham Conden, Robyn Christie, prospective, Glenis Carroll.
+Lynne Outhred, Soo Lee Chen, Jan Wilson, Chris Edwards, Jan Mathieson, Adrienne Kinna, John Maltby, Warwick Blake, Ali Mahmoodian, Colin Helmstedt, Steven Sim, Graham Conden, Robyn Christie, prospective Glenis Carroll.

 Several subsequent sections were also flooded and while some people elected to wade, others headed for the hills, successfully emerging further along the track where we stopped to admire a large goanna heading away from the water.

 The weather was not the cool day of the weather forecast, but hot (31) and humid when we reached Bobbin Head where cold drinks and ice creams were appreciated by some of us.
 Luckily the tide was going out so the mangrove boardwalk was not under water when we headed up the Gibberagong track.